Upper School

 • Post-AP Advanced French Literature

-Prerequisite: AP French Language.
-(Occasionally, rising seniors who are strong French IV students may be permitted in this course upon the recommendation of their current teacher.)
+Prerequisite: AP French Language; occasionally, rising seniors who are strong French IV students may be permitted in this course upon the recommendation of their current teacher

 Spanish Courses

-List of 9 items.
+List of 11 items.

 • Spanish I

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 At the end of the first year, students will have mastered a vocabulary of about 2,000 words.
-They will be able to communicate ideas, in both oral and in written form, about such topics such as the weather, school, family, dining, sports, hobbies and travel.
-Through readings and listening exercises, students will develop their passive communication skills.
-The cultural diversity of the Spanish speaking world is thoroughly explored in the course.
-Video and interactive computer programs are used to reinforce grammar, vocabulary and all four linguistic skills.
+They will be able to communicate ideas, in both oral and written form, about such topics as weather, school, family, dining, sports, hobbies and travel.

 • Spanish II

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

-This course is open to students who have completed a Spanish I course and covers a fairly extensive amount of grammatical concepts.
-As in Spanish I, students will be able to communicate their ideas in both oral and written forms, with significant emphasis on the narrative tenses, the imperative mood and the future and conditional tenses.
-They are exposed on a regular basis to the history and cultural components of the various Spanish- speaking countries through readings and use of video and audio material.
+This course is open to students who have completed a Spanish I course.
+It covers a fairly extensive amount of grammatical concepts.
+As in Spanish I, students will be able to communicate their ideas in both oral and written forms, with significant emphasis on the narrative tenses, the imperative mood, and the future and conditional tenses.

+At the end of Spanish II, students will speak with greater fluency and will demonstrate an overall strong command of several key topics of grammar.
 Students who maintain a high level of performance throughout the year and show a propensity to master the concepts with relative ease are eligible for Accelerated Spanish III, with the recommendation of the current teacher.

 • Spanish III

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

-As in previous years, reading, conversation and composition continue to be stressed.
-Students build their themed vocabulary through three types of readings (historical, literary and journalistic) while broadening their cultural knowledge of the Spanish speaking world.
 A great deal of new vocabulary is encountered.
-In addition, grammar is reviewed, and several new structures (perfect tenses, continued study of the subjunctive mood) are introduced during the second and third trimesters.
+In addition, grammar is reviewed and several new structures (perfect tenses, continued study of the subjunctive mood) are introduced during the second and third trimesters.
 The texts are supplemented by video and audio material and outside readings.

 • Accelerated Spanish III

-6 meetings per seven-day cycle/3 credits
+5 meetings per eight-day cycle/3 credits

 Prerequisite: “A-” in Spanish II and recommendation of current Spanish teacher